Disabilities and Health Conditions

 How to Use Approved Accommodations

-Once instructors have been notified a student need to meet with them to discuss the details of how each accommodation will or can work in course.
-In some circumstances requested accommodations may not be reasonable in specific courses, if this happens ADS will work with the student and the instructor to determine what is reasonable.
+Once instructors have been notified via the letter, it is best practice that the student requests to meet with their professors to discuss the details of how each accommodation will or can work in course.
+In some circumstances, requested accommodations may not be reasonable in specific courses.
+If this happens, ADS will work with the student and the professor to determine what is reasonable.
 In cases where, based on the nature of the course, a requested accommodation is not reasonable ADS may explore alternatives if an access barrier still exists.

 How to Request Additional Accommodations

-Accommodations are approved initially by ADS in the Access Planning Meeting and are based on the needs and access barriers the student is experiencing at that time.
-However, ADS knows that needs and barriers can change as a student progresses through an academic program.
+Accommodations are approved initially by ADS in the Access Intake appointment, and are based on the needs and access barriers the student is experiencing at that time.
+However, ADS knows that needs and barriers can change as students’ progress through an academic program.
 If a student encounters new barriers or needs, or would like to change their current accommodation plan, they can request a modification of their current accommodation plan.
-All the student needs to do is contact ADS and reengage the interactive process.
+All the student needs to do is contact ADS and schedule an Update appointment to reengage the interactive process.

 Accommodations Beyond the Classroom